lhahner/plitra-transpiler/README.md

 ### Regarding Comments
 Please be aware that all the comments provided will be excluded in the transpiled java code.
-Also currently large lines of comments will cause an error an make the program fail.
+Also currently large lines of comments will cause an error and make the program fail.
 If you have large amount of comments in your copybook I recommend to remove them.
 Anyways, small amounts of comments like `/*Example Text*/` Will be removed.